-If your child has Obsessive Compulsive Disorder, or is exhibiting symptoms that could be OCD, he or she is not alone.
-Current estimates suggest that one in 100 children has OCD, which means that millions of children worldwide are suffering with this disorder.
+If your child has Obsessive-Compulsive Disorder or is exhibiting symptoms that could be OCD, he or she is not alone.
+Current estimates suggest that one in 100 children has OCD, which means that millions of children worldwide are suffering from this disorder.
 When you include parents, other family members, friends, and school personnel who are affected by a child with OCD, this unwanted condition has an impact on many millions more.

 As a parent, you are in a powerful position to help your child by:

 - understanding OCD – what it is, what it is not, causes and myths